arkency/posts/posts/2017-10-02-could-we-drop-symbols-from-ruby.md

 :foo.object_id == :foo.object_id
 ```

 So obviously the should be preserved.
-But I believe if symbols were strings, but Ruby would internally keep a unique list of them, just like doing today for us string, it would work without a problem.
+But I believe if symbols were strings, but Ruby would internally keep a unique list of them, just like doing today for us, it would work without a problem.

-After all the fact that you always get the same symbol is just a mapping somewhere in Ruby implementation from
+After all, the fact that you always get the same symbol is just a mapping somewhere in Ruby implementation from

 ```ruby
 {"foo" => Symbol.new("foo")}